abhideepd/100-days-of-code/log.md

 **Progress**:
 Revised Omask Metro problem again, which I was doing for previous couple of days, however, took a break from the previous leetcode upsolve problem.
 Apart from this, started with learning dijextra!

+### Day 22: April 24, 2024

+**Progress**:
+Continued to the learning process of dijextra.
+There are some stuff, that needs to be understood, before understanding dijextra comletely, well, not that important, however, I am very curious, as to how dijextra came.
+Right now, I am in the midst of understanding, how bfs is used to operate with weighted undirectional graphs! a littlie mindtwister, but still, noice! its a lot better than the concept of binary jumping, that, completely twisted my mind (in a good way, though!)